 As performance marketers, A/B testing or split testing is not a new concept.
 It’s a marketing tactic that we often use to enable us to make data-driven decisions, especially in digital advertising.
 We research, analyze, hypothesize, test, launch and the cycle repeats itself.
 If executed properly, the results can have a positive impact on our bottom line.

 There have probably been many times where you redesign a banner ad, revise a landing page design or make minor tweaks based on trends or personal preferences.
 The truth is this method doesn’t always work, especially if you’re looking to scale, test, and iterate complex designs.
 Being a performance marketer often means finding the optimal mix of offer, copy, and design.
 Therefore, if you're not split testing or landing page a b testing your designs, are you really optimizing for performance?
+To get you ready for split testing, this post will cover;

 A/B testing is an important evaluation tool in the design process.
 The design process isn’t just an art; it’s also a science that relies on cold, hard data from the research and ideation stages.
+Determining which version of your landing page has the most impact, or which is the winning variation of your social ad is key in understanding the types of design elements to use to improve conversions or increase the number of leads.

 TIP: Your designers shouldn’t be just task takers— the real magic happens when designers are given the chance to be strategic, creative thinkers.
 But they can’t do this without knowing how their designs are performing, and what the campaign goals are.